ZED FC

 ZED Football Club (نادي زد لكرة القدم), formerly known as FC Masr, is an Egyptian professional football club based in Giza, Egypt.
-The club currently plays in the Egyptian Second Division, the second-highest league in the Egyptian football league system.
+The club currently plays in the Egyptian Premier League, the highest tier in the Egyptian football league system.

 The club was known as FC Masr since its establishment in 2009 until 24 November 2020, when ZED Egypt acquired the club and renamed it to ZED FC prior to the start of the 2020–21 season in Egypt.
-They played in the Egyptian Premier League only once during the 2019–20 season under the name of FC Masr; their last season under that name.
+They previously played in the Egyptian Premier League only once during the 2019–20 season under the name of FC Masr; their last season under that name.

 History

 2009–2014: Founding and time in lower leagues

 On 1 November 2009, Egyptian football management company Masr for Football SAE announced the establishment of the club, with the aim of becoming a leading football club in Egypt concentrating on the youth system.
 As the 2009–10 season in Egyptian football had already started before November, the club couldn't participate in the lowest league in the Egyptian football league system and was available to enter the Egyptian Fourth Division from the next season.
 However, FC Masr registered for the league for the 2011–12 season, almost two years after the club was officially founded.
 Since the Egyptian Fourth Division is a regional league, FC Masr were placed into a group for teams from Cairo.

 FC Masr enjoyed a good start to their first-ever season and were close to secure a place in the promotion play-offs, however all football related activities in Egypt were suspended (later abandoned) by the Egyptian Football Association after the Port Said Stadium riot occurred in February 2012 following a 2011–12 Egyptian Premier League match between Al Masry and Al Ahly, which resulted in the death of 74 attendants.
 In the following season, the club competed in the same group and again finished first, earning themselves this time an immediate promotion to the Egyptian Third Division.